andyraddatz/ARC-AGI/solutions/AndyARC/readme.md

 - `rotate 90 then flip across y axis`
 - puzzle d4b1c2b1
 - `sub-divide every input square across x and y axes into as many sections per axis as there are different colors in the input grid`
+- puzzle a85d4709
+- `for each row in the input, create a row in the output of the same size and color the entire row based on the placement of the gray square in the input: 0,1,2 -> red, yellow, green`
+- puzzle c8cbb738
+- `